 Vertical scaling is great for when you’re just starting to see increased user traffic.
 It’s easy, straightforward, and doesn’t usually require changes to your code.

-But here’s an important tip: before you rush to buy more server resources, double-check what’s actually causing the slowdown.
+Before you rush to buy more server resources, double-check what’s actually causing the slowdown.
 Sometimes, performance issues are due to inefficient database queries (like N+1 queries), memory leaks, or blocked input/output operations, not necessarily a lack of server resources.

 To verify if your server is genuinely overloaded, you can use simple monitoring tools like top or htop.
 These tools give you real-time insights into your CPU and memory usage, helping you quickly identify the real issue.